revskill10/docs/ios.md

 ![Signing](./ios-docs/img/signing.png)

 #### Project Warnings
-After using a Liftoff for creating a project a warning can be shown after the creation with suggestion to enable recommended compiler/project settings.
+After using the Liftoff for creating a project a warning can be shown after the creation with suggestion to enable recommended compiler/project settings.
 Proceed with **Perform Changes** as current Liftoff configuration does not include latest LLVM compiler flags.

 ## Automating deployment
 TODO